mmazco/sitemap-wireframe/README.md

 **View it live:** https://mmazco.github.io/developers-sitemap-wireframe/

-Or download `stellar-developers-page-wireframe.html` and open it in any browser — no build, no dependencies, one self-contained file.
+Or download `stellar-developers-page-wireframe.html` and open it in any browser.
 (Opening the file on github.com shows the source code, not the page.)

 **How to read it**